Condorr001/Assignment3_ARP/README.md

 - Target
 - Obstacles
 #### Server
-As it can be seen in the architecture scheme, the main role of the **server** process is to read from the pipes coming from all the processes and distribute messages and information accordingly.
+As it can be seen in the architecture scheme, the main role of the **server** process is to read from the pipes and sockets coming from all the processes and distribute messages and information accordingly.
 Moreover, by means of a *fork()*, it spawns the **map** process.

 The primitives used by the server are:
 - Kill(): used to send a signal to the WD to tell that it's alive